 WAGGGS has joined forces with Generation Unlimited and UNICEF's U-Report to engage and empower girls and young women from diverse backgrounds, and spur new thinking on youth engagement.

-Funded by the UPS Foundation , the ‘Her World, Her Voice’ (HWHV) programme is running across five Girl Guiding and Girl Scouting associations in Rwanda, Nigeria, South Africa, Mexico, India, and Argentina with additional projects in Belarus, Brasil, Chile, Costa Rica, Dominican Republic, Ghana, Guyana, Madagascar, Montenegro, New Zealand, Nicaragua, South Sudan and Sri Lanka.
+Funded by The UPS Foundation , the ‘Her World, Her Voice’ (HWHV) programme is running across five Girl Guiding and Girl Scouting associations in Rwanda, Nigeria, South Africa, Mexico, India, and Argentina with additional projects in Belarus, Brasil, Chile, Costa Rica, Dominican Republic, Ghana, Guyana, Madagascar, Montenegro, Haiti, New Zealand, Nicaragua, South Sudan and Sri Lanka.

-By bringing together insights from young people through U-Report, and working with Generation Unlimited to advocate for meaningful youth engagement on a global and national level, we aim to bring about an equal world where all girls can thrive.
+By bringing together insights from young people through UNICEF's U-Report, and working with Generation Unlimited to advocate for meaningful youth engagement on a global and national level, we aim to bring about an equal world where all girls can thrive.

 What is the Her World Her Voice programme?